-An AR-10 80% jig is required to cut and drill your LR-308 or AR-10 80% lower receiver, making it ready for assembly.
-If you bought a complete LR-308 rifle kit with lower included, these are the jigs you need.
-To assist with the machining process, every .308 lower jig comes with easy-to-follow instructions for drilling each pin hole and cutting the fire control cavity.
-Regardless of the maker, each jig comes with various metal (steel or aluminum) templates with pre-cut holes and shapes for fabricating your AR-10 lower.
+An AR-10/LR-308 80% jig is required to cut and drill your LR-308 or AR-10 80% lower receiver, making it ready for assembly.
+If you bought an LR-308 or 6.5 Creedmoor rifle kit and want to finish your build with a .308 80% lower, these are the jigs you need.
+To assist with the machining process, every .308 jig comes with easy-to-follow instructions for drilling each pin hole and cutting the fire control cavity.
+Regardless of the maker, each jig comes with various metal (steel or aluminum) templates with pre-cut holes and shapes for fabricating your receiver.
 Also included with each jig are the required drill bits for the parts kit's pin holes, and end mill bits for cutting the trigger, hammer, and disconnector cavity.

 Complete Your .308 Lower Quickly & Affordably

 Our AR-10 jigs are designed with first-time builders in mind, so we have built-in safeguards to prevent common errors, drill bit depth guides, a manual and tutorial videos to make the process even easier!
 With instructions and basic tools in hand, you can confidently complete your AR-10's lower in around one to two hours.
 These jigs are also built to last!
 One metal AR-10 jig can easily complete twenty or lowers without having to replace any plates from wear-and-tear.
 Want to spend as little as possible on your 80 percent lower .308 build?
 The polymer jig-and-lower combo kits come with both an AR-10 polymer receiver blank, the jig, and the bits!